 Or, you could go the other way and charge regular visitors for access.

-For example, if you’re curating high-quality news articles for a very specific business niche, you might be able to get people who work in that business niche to pay you for access because you save them the time of having to wade through a bunch of irrelevant articles.
+For example, if you’re curating high-quality news articles for a very specific business niche, you might be able to get people who work in that ecosystem to pay you for access to serve them relevant content on demand because you save them the time of having to wade through a bunch of irrelevant articles – a win-win situation for all involved.

 Content Aggregation Isn’t A Get Rich Quick Scheme, But It Is A Solid Business Model